-Ever wondered what you should do if you are scammed by a car dealership or a car salesman?
+Ever wondered what to do if a car dealership or salesman scams you?
 What are the used car dealer tricks?
 How do you avoid a car dealer lying to you about financing?

-In order to be a victim you need to learn how to beat the salesman or dealership.
+To avoid being a victim, you need to learn how to beat the salesman or dealership.

 Below are a series of articles or links to various resources.
-If you read them all you will see a pattern of lying, scheming and outright fraud.
-Know their games before you are caught in their web of deceit.
+If you read them all, you will see a pattern of lying, scheming and outright fraud.
+Know their games before they catch you in their web of deceit.

-Now don’t get me wrong – I really believe there are honest car dealers, but they are so few that they are painted with the same brush as all the bad ones.
-Do your homework in order to avoid losing money, time and your senses.
+Now don’t get me wrong—I really believe there are honest car dealers, but they are so few that they are painted with the same brush as all the bad ones.
+Do your homework to avoid losing money, time and your senses.

 Car Buying Scams Exposed